Beauty IS a Beast by D. M. Larson

 HONOR: We should help all the people of our kingdom, especially those who are suffering.

 GUARD: I'm very sorry, Princess.
-I will not error again.
+I will not make this error again.

 HONOR: Please let us know immediately if there is any sign of Beauty.